Menu

 member login contact link

-Now, the demand for hybrid working patterns is high, with Harvard Business School reporting that 81% of workers either don't want to go back to the office or would prefer a hybrid working schedule.
+Despite many organisations issuing 'back to the office' mandates, the demand for hybrid working patterns remains high, with Harvard Business School reporting that 81% of workers either don't want to go back to the office or would prefer a hybrid working schedule.

-Here, we ask: how do hybrid teams work?
+So, how can we make hybrid teams work better for everyone?
 How do we ensure that employees' needs and expectations are aligned with those of the organisation?
 How can managers adapt and navigate their teams through the challenges of hybrid working?

 Here are 6 tips for managers seeking to use Belbin Team Roles to help with managing remote or hybrid teams.